Yankees vs. White Sox Player Props Betting Odds

 Torres Stats

-- Gleyber Torres has eight doubles, a triple, nine home runs, 26 walks and 25 RBI (58 total hits).
-He's also stolen six bases.
+- Gleyber Torres has put up 58 hits with eight doubles, a triple, nine home runs and 26 walks.
+He has driven in 25 runs with six stolen bases.

 Torres Recent Games